Moorhead, Minnesota: History

 The city was platted in 1871 and named for William Galloway Moorhead, a Northern Pacific Railway official and brother-in-law of financier Jay Cooke.

-The former Moorhead Armory on 5th Street South was the site of the intended concert destination for musicians Buddy Holly, Ritchie Valens, and The Big Bopper before their fatal plane crash a few miles north of Clear Lake, Iowa around 1.00 am Tuesday February 3, 1959.
+The former Moorhead Armory on 5th Street South was the site of the intended concert destination for musicians Buddy Holly, Ritchie Valens, and The Big Bopper before their fatal plane crash a few miles north of Clear Lake, Iowa, around 1 a.m. on February 3, 1959.
 The building was demolished in 1990 and is now the site of Ecumen Evergreens, a senior living property.

 Moorhead is home to the first Dairy Queen to sell Dilly Bars.
-The Moorhead Dairy Queen is also one of only a few Dairy Queens operating on a contract signed in 1949, which allows it to feature products not approved by corporate Headquarters.
-An example includes a chipper sandwich, vanilla ice cream sandwiched between two chocolate chip cookies and dipped in chocolate.
+The Moorhead Dairy Queen is also one of only a few Dairy Queens operating on a contract, signed in 1949, that allows it to feature products not approved by corporate headquarters.
+One example is the chipper sandwich, vanilla ice cream sandwiched between chocolate chip cookies and dipped in chocolate.

 Geography

-Moorhead is located adjacent to the Red River in the Red River Valley.
-The land around the Fargo–Moorhead area is some of the flattest and richest (for agricultural uses) in the world.
-This is because it lies on the lake bed of glacial Lake Agassiz, which drained between 9,900 and 11,000 years ago.
+Moorhead is adjacent to the Red River in the Red River Valley.
+The land around the Fargo–Moorhead area is some of the world's flattest and richest for agricultural uses.
+This is because it lies on the bed of glacial Lake Agassiz, which drained between 9,900 and 11,000 years ago.